 The first focus of this agenda issue are patents.
 These are rights granting exclusivity for an invention (which can be a product, idea or process), so that the idea has an owner and is not in danger of being replicated or stolen.
 In other words, once an invention has been patented, it cannot be manufactured, distributed nor sold without the permission of the person/organization who owns the patent (“Patents”).
 Nevertheless, these patents are in place over a limited period (usually 20 years) until they are eligible for renovation, and they are also territorial since their requirements vary based on national laws (“Patents”).
 These legal differences between different Member States must be acknowledged and delegates must strive towards a consensus, even if this means that exceptions to patent laws are opened for vaccines.

 Bear in mind that patents are often associated with commercialized products whose owners are more interested in the financial gain, but vaccines’ value is humanitarian, and they can save lives, so delegates must be willing to compromise.
-Only by establishing global standards regarding the ownership, manufacturing and distribution of vaccines, will it be possible for all Member States and their different socioeconomic classes to have equitable access.
+Only by establishing global standards regarding the ownership, manufacturing and distribution of vaccines, will it be possible for all Member States, and their different socioeconomic classes, to have equitable access.

 The second part of the agenda issue refers to intellectual properties (IP).
 This term encompasses all the mind’s creations (including symbols, artistic pieces, brand names, among many others) and their protection under the law ("What is Intellectual Property?").
 An example of an intellectual property is the creation of a vaccine (hence the two topics being discussed in the same issue).
 Regarding intellectual properties, the goal is to agree upon a balance that protects individuals but doesn’t limit creativity.
 Delegates are encouraged to design a plan that promotes innovation in the design of vaccines which reaches remote geographic areas and fosters smaller businesses and labs.
 The aim is to reach out to as many platforms as possible and protect their work, in order to speed up the process of creating and commercializing the vaccine.
 Therefore, it is of utmost importance that delegates define a rank of which work sectors, socioeconomic classes, professionals, age groups (among other factors) will be administered the vaccine first.